Information for Academic Year 2020-21

 - Make sure an official copy of your transcript is sent to the College of Arts & Sciences (do NOT send transcripts to Admissions, your academic advisor, or the Registrar's Office).
 You may hand deliver the transcript to the College Office in 104 Cupples II, in a sealed envelope from the institution.
 If necessary, please provide a certified translation of the transcript.

 You can gain academic credit (pass/fail) for an internship if the following criteria are met:

 - You must have a faculty sponsor and a site supervisor.

 - A faculty sponsor is an Arts & Sciences faculty member in a department related to your internship.
-This person’s area of expertise should serve as an academic lens that allows you to connect your internship to the work you are doing as a student in the College of Arts & Sciences.

 - You must complete a Learning Agreement with the faculty sponsor and site supervisor no later than two weeks after the first day of the internship.